marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/ARO.md

 ### Permission

 Within your Azure project, you would need to go to IAM  Section and create/use Service Account.
 From the [requirements doc](https://ibm.box.com/v/DaffyProviderRequirements), make sure your service account has the correct permissions.
 Look at the Azure section, it is same plus a few extra needed for ARO.
+Specifically Access to Active Directory.

 ## Environment File